dreamfactorysoftware/dreamfactory/installers/README.markdown

 # DreamFactory installation scripts.

-This directory contains automated installer scripts for the following operating systems:
+This directory contains an automated installer package `dfsetup.run` which will run on the following operating systems:

 * CentOS / RHEL 7/8
 * Debian 9/10
 * Fedora 32/33/34
 * Ubuntu 18/20

+Simply run the installer with `sudo ./dfsetup.run`.

 ### Installation Requirements